-Did anyone else feel kind of disappointed walking out of the movie theatre after seeing Star The Last Jedi?
+Did anyone else feel kind of disappointed walking out of the movie theatre after seeing Star Wars: The Last Jedi?

 I’m not talking about the movie or the story.
 I thought it was great (hey, that hyperlink has spoilers – be careful).